Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding the results of implementing online public services, the Ministry continues to operate and provide 88 online public services.
 Of which, 36 are full-scale online public services.
 At the same time, the Ministry has integrated and provided 86/88 online public services on the National Public Service Portal.

-From the beginning of 2024 to present, the Ministry of Natural Resources and Environment has received and processed a total of 1,876 administrative procedure settlement records in the electronic environment.
+Since the beginning of 2024, the Ministry of Natural Resources and Environment has received and processed a total of 1,876 administrative procedure settlement records in the electronic environment.

-Regarding the issue of document digitization, 100% of the results of administrative procedure settlement of the Ministry of Natural Resources and Environment are digitally signed and issued according to the legal regulations on document work.
+Regarding the issue of digitizing documents, 100% of the results of administrative procedure settlement of the Ministry of Natural Resources and Environment are digitally signed and issued according to the legal regulations on document work.
 At the same time, the Ministry has returned both paper and electronic copies to organizations and individuals.

 Currently, the Ministry is continuing to complete the Administrative Procedures Information System on the basis of performing tasks in the Digital Transformation Investment Project of the Natural Resources and Environment Sector (Phase 1).
 At the same time, speeding up the progress of completing the establishment and connection of the Electronic Data Management Warehouse of organizations and individuals on the Ministry's Administrative Procedures Information System with the Electronic Data Management Warehouse of organizations and individuals on the National Public Service Portal.